brendanhay/vanguard/README.md

 string of URIs containing auth, host, and port information for the backend RabbitMQ HTTP API instances.
 These will all need to be exported under the user running Vanguard.

-> I strongly suggest using RabbitMQ users which have readonly permissions and the `monitoring` tag set in the `BACKENDS` URIs.
+> I strongly suggest only using RabbitMQ users which have readonly permissions and the `monitoring` tag set, as the auth information in the `BACKENDS` URIs.

 To play around with Vanguard locally you will need two seperate terminals open.
 In the first terminal: